graphql-rust/juniper/docs/book/content/advanced/subscriptions.md

 In order to execute subscriptions you need a coordinator (that spawns connections) and a GraphQL object that can be resolved into a stream--elements of which will then be returned to the end user.
-The [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation, and you'll need to add it into your cargo.toml:
+The [juniper_subscriptions][juniper_subscriptions] crate provides a default connection implementation.
+Currently subscriptions are only supported on the `master` branch.
+Add the following to your `Cargo.toml`: your cargo.toml:
 ```toml
 [dependencies]